cogent3/EnsemblLite/README.md

 ### Install

-The downloaded files are (or will be) transformed into local sqlite3 databases which are written to a location specified in the config file.
+"Installation" involves transforming downloaded files into local sqlite3 databases which are saved to the location specified in the config file.

 From the maf alignment files, the "ancestral" sequences are discarded and for every aligned sequence only the gap data is stored (i.e. gap position and length) along with the genomic coordinates.
 These alignments will be reconstructable by combining this information with the whole genome sequence.
 (This approach reduces storage requirements ~5-fold).